SylvainMarty/phantom-buster-vite-typescript-template/README.md

 # Phantombuster Script Template with Vite + TypeScript

-Template for creating a custom Phantombuster script with a fully customized environment.
+Template for creating a custom Phantombuster script with a fully equipped TypeScript environment.

 You need a Phantombuster account to deploy your script.